Angus MacLane: Early life and education

-Angus MacLane was born on April 13, 1975, in Riverside County, California, but grew up in Portland, Oregon.
+Angus MacLane (born Angus Tyler MacLane), was born on April 13, 1975, in Riverside County, California, but grew up in Portland, Oregon.
+His father, Don MacLane was credited for "Math" in the film directed by his son, Lightyear, where he calculated the course-correction math the titular character used on his first test flight.
+(Note: His name was confirmed on the end credits of the film.)
 He originally wanted to be a comic book artist but halfway through school switched to animation and hoped one day he could work at the Will Vinton Studios (now Laika) and would eventually go on to work for the studio before working for Pixar.
 In 1997, he received a bachelor of fine arts from Rhode Island School of Design.

 Career

 1997–2023: Pixar

 MacLane joined Pixar in 1997, starting as an animator on the short film Geri's Game.
 He worked as an animator on every Pixar feature film from A Bug's Life (1998) through Toy Story 3 (2010).
 He also worked in the character development on Monsters, Inc. (2001) and The Incredibles (2004).

-His work on The Incredibles gained him an Annie for Outstanding Achievement in Character Animation.
-After serving as Supervising Animator on One Man Band, MacLane started working on the story team for Andrew Stanton's WALL-E and later moved up to Directing Animator.
-After animating a small scene for a side character named BURN-E, MacLane wanted to know what might happen to the character.
-He originally wanted BURN-E's story arc part of the actual film, but Stanton ended up wanting him to develop it into a short which eventually became BURN-E. For a short amount of time, MacLane worked on the animation for Up, and the animation on the aforementioned Toy Story 3.
+After serving as a supervising animator on One Man Band, MacLane started working on the story team for Andrew Stanton's WALL-E before moving up to directing animator.
+After animating a small scene for a side character named BURN-E, MacLane was intrigued to learn what might happen to the character.
+This led to the development of a short film for the film's home media release, titled BURN-E, which became his first directing credit at Pixar.

+In the following years, MacLane continued to direct for the studio, being in charge of the Toy Story Toons short film Small Fry (2011) and the television special Toy Story of Terror!
+(2013).
+In June 2014, it was announced he would work again with Stanton as co-director on Finding Dory (2016).

+In December 2020, it was announced he would write and direct Lightyear, a Toy Story spin-off centered on the character the toy is based upon.
+His feature directorial debut, the film was billed as a passion project inspired by his love of science fiction films.
+The film was released in June 2022 to generally positive reactions but becoming a box-office bomb, which in turn lost the studio an estimated $106 million.

-After BURN-E, MacLane started to move further to directing and writing works in the studio with Toy Story Toons: Small Fry and Pixar's first TV special, Toy Story of Terror!, for which he won an Annie for Outstanding Achievement in Directing in an Animated TV/Broadcast Production.
-In addition, MacLane co-directed Pixar's 2016 film Finding Dory and directed the 2022 film Lightyear.
-Following the box office failure of Lightyear, MacLane was one of 75 Pixar employees laid off by the Walt Disney Company as part of an ongoing company-wide restructuring in May 2023.
+MacLane was one of 75 Pixar employees laid off by The Walt Disney Company as part of an ongoing company-wide restructuring in May 2023.

+Further projects

+In November 2025, it was reported that MacLane was developing a new film titled Trudy Blue, with Dakota Johnson attached in the leading role.